• Christmas Recipes

 Knowing how to make the PERFECT Cast Iron Chicken Breast can make life so much easier.
 This cooking technique will add a healthy lean protein to whatever meal you need and is great to use for meal prep for the family!

 I used to make so many mistakes when it came to cooking chicken breast!
-It is so easy to dry out, can be tough and chewy, and is a guessing game if you don't use a thermometer.
+It is so easy to dry out, can be tough and chewy, and it's a guessing game if you don't use a thermometer.

-The cast iron skillet is a versatile tool that makes it easy to cook delicious chicken all year round without needing a grill!
+The cast-iron skillet is a versatile tool that makes it easy to cook delicious chicken all year round without needing a grill!

 Jump to: